-Toss squash pieces lightly in 1 tablespoon olive oil, 1/2 teaspoon salt and 1/2 teaspoon pepper and roast in oven until brown on the edges and soft, about 20 minutes.
+Toss squash pieces lightly in 1 tablespoon olive oil, 1/2 teaspoon salt and 1/2 teaspoon pepper.
+Roast in oven until soft and brown on the edges, about 20 minutes.

 Add roasted red peppers to cooled farro.

-In food processor, puree roasted garlic with thyme and rosemary.
+In a food processor, puree roasted garlic with thyme and rosemary.
 With the machine running, first drizzle in vinegar and then remaining olive oil until dressing is blended.
-Toss farro and red peppers with dressing, mushrooms and squash.
+Toss farro and red peppers with dressing, squash and mushrooms.

 To serve, toss equal parts farro mixture and loosely packed chard and kale mix in individual bowls.